ngn13/lspp/README.md

 # lspp - ls plus plus
-A minimal alternative to coreutils's "ls"
+A minimal alternative to coreutils' "ls"

 ### installation
 lspp uses [nerd fonts](), so go ahead and install that first